WajihaAd/codsoft_taskno-4/README.md

 - **colorama**: A Python library for adding color and style to terminal output.
 It is used for styling text in the console interface.
 - **random**: Python's standard library used for generating random numbers and selections.
-- **sys**: Python's standard library used for interacting with the Python interpreter.
-It is used for exiting the game.
 - **time**: Python's standard library used for time-related functions.
 - **os**: Python's standard library used for interacting with the operating system.
 It is used for file I/O operations.
-- **tkinter**: Python's standard GUI (Graphical User Interface) library.
-While this game is not built with a GUI, tkinter was initially imported but not used.

 ## How to Run